marcelszcz8/rule34.xxx-scraper-of-favorites/README.md

 python rule34xxx-scraper.py [your favorites id] (and the rest same as the in original project)

-you favorites id must be in  not so
+you favorites id must be according to this:

 this is ok : your id